v4lli/meteocool/README.md

 [meteocool](https://unimplemented.org/meteocool/) is a free GIS visualisation & aggregation platform with focus on thunderstorms.
-Optimized for mobile devices, so you can use it to both chase or avoid upcoming weather - that's up to you.
+Optimized for mobile devices, you can use it to both chase or avoid upcoming weather - that's up to you.

 ![An exemplary cloud formation with high reflectivity (aka thunderstorm)](/frontend/assets/IMG_3076.jpg?raw=true "An exemplary cloud formation with high reflectivity")

 meteocool currently uses radar data provided by DWD and realtime lightning information from the awesome blitzortung.org project.

+## Features

+* _Automatic Map Updates:_ the biggest inconvenience with most weather radar visualisations is out-of-date data.
+Meteocool notifies its clients as soon as new radar data becomes available and the client tries to be transparent about the dataset age.
+Say goodbye to hammering F5!
+* _Live Lightning Strikes:_ new lightning strikes are displayed instantly, giving you an even better feeling for the cloud formation's intensity, trajectory and speed.
+* _Dark Mode:_ great for HUD-like displays and general night time usage.
+* _Progressive Web App_: responsive, connectivity independent and app-like.
+  Add a shortcut to your iOS or Android Home Screen to use meteocool in "app mode".

 # Development